FCAL ·

 FCAL Collaboration

-The the FCAL collaboration and its organisational structure are described in a Memorandum of Cooperation MoC., signed by 11 institutes.
+The FCAL collaboration and its organizational structure are described in a Memorandum of Cooperation MoC., signed by 8 institutes.

 The research of FCAL is focused on:

-- optimisation of the design of the very forward region using Monte Carlo simulations
+- optimization of the design of the detectors using Monte Carlo simulations

 - radiation hard solid state sensors